APC-SoCIT/APC_2022_2023_3rd_Term_PROJMAN/Group-06-Fleeky-Hub-FLEEKY-CURTAINS-(page-3).md

 Email communication: Formal communication, such as project updates, reports, and notifications, will be shared via email.
 Email will serve as a primary channel for distributing important project-related information.
 </li>
 <li>
-Collaboration tools: Online collaboration platforms, such as project management software, document sharing tools, and instant messaging applications, will be used to facilitate real-time communication and collaboration among project team members.
+Collaboration tools: Online collaboration platforms, such as project management software, document-sharing tools, and instant messaging applications, will be used to facilitate real-time communication and collaboration among project team members.
 </li>
 <li>
 Stakeholder surveys: Periodic surveys will be conducted to gather feedback, opinions, and suggestions from stakeholders.
 These surveys will provide valuable insights to improve project processes and address stakeholder concerns.
 </li>
 <li>
 Dedicated project website: A dedicated project website or portal will be established to serve as a centralized source of project information.
-This platform will host project documents, announcements, and other relevant resources.
+This platform will host project documents, announcements, and other relevant resources(GitHub).
 </li>
 </ol>